D Thomas, PhD

 Men and women are about equally likely to suffer from infertility (1).
-Therefore, it is crucial that male fertility is investigated proactively, especially as getting a test is quick, non-invasive and it can reveal undiagnosed health issues with the help of your doctor.
+Therefore, male fertility must be investigated proactively, especially as getting a test is quick, non-invasive and it can reveal undiagnosed health issues with the help of your doctor.

 Semen analysis is an important part of male infertility diagnosis, which also involves considering your medical history and can require a physical examination.